microsoft/fluentui/rfcs/converged-composition-pattern.md

 Currently, there are several patterns consumers need to guess at in order to compose a component.
 This RFC update will propose a pattern that normalizes usage of hooks for converged components.

+#### Goals

+- Simplify component composition
+- Make upgrades more manageable
+- Easily customize state and/or style
+- Start simple, iterate based on user needs

+#### Out of scope:

+- Remove styling hook (we can ship an unstyled package)
+- Remove a single part of state creation, like aria props

 ## Current Capabilities

 Maybe you want to: